 Attention Windows 8 users!
 Some versions of the factory-installed boot loader cannot be used or updated on a Windows 8 machine.
-If you're using Windows 8, and the update process above just won't work for you, try again on a machine running XP, Vista, or Win 7.
-Once you get the boot loader update installed, everything will be fine and you can go back to Windows 8, but you won't be able to do the initial update on Win 8 if the buggy version was installed on your KL25Z at the factory.
+If you're using Windows 8, and the update process above doesn't seem to work, try again on a machine running an earlier Windows version (XP, Vista, or Win 7).
+Once you get the updated boot loader installed, everything will work fine on Windows 8, but you won't be able to use Windows 8 to do that first boot loader update if the buggy version was installed on your KL25Z at the factory.